briancoyner/hollywood/README.md

 A `ContextualActor` asynchronously executes and publishes the result of a `WorkflowAction` that produces type `T`.
 A `ContextualActor` transitions between `ContextualActor/State`s (ready, busy, success, failure).
-The current state is available by reading/ observing the published `state` property.
+The current state is available by reading/ observing the `state` property.
 This makes it super easy to tie in with SwiftUI.

 A `WorkflowAction` is a simple command (think GoF command) implementation that asynchronously executes to produce a value `T`.
-A good way to think about this protocol is that it forces you to give a discoverable name (via a concrete type) to an asynchronous function.
-For a large code base, with multiple developers contributing code, this helps with discoverability, maintenance, and just generally helps organize reusable functions.
+A good way to think about this protocol is that it forces you to give a discoverable name (via a concrete type) to a top-level asynchronous function.
+For a large code base, with multiple developers contributing code, this helps with discoverability, maintenance, and just generally helps organize top-level reusable functions.

 ![GeneralDiagram](GeneralDiagram.png)